-The tower is nearly two-hundred feet tall and leans at a five-degree angle (fifteen feet from vertical).
-It started to tilt almost immediately after construction began in 1173 AD.
+The tower is nearly two hundred feet tall and leans at a five-degree angle (fifteen feet from vertical).
+It started to tilt almost immediately after construction began in 1173 CE.
 The tower was built over two centuries by at least three different architects, each of whom tried to correct the lean by angling subsequent courses the other direction.
-Finally, after vacuuming tons of soil from under the north side, it straightened slightly.
+Finally, after vacuuming tons of soil from under the north side, engineers have straightened it slightly.

 Rested in the Piazza dell’Anfiteatro, a plaza encircled by arched buildings on top of the foundations of a Roman amphitheater.
 The theater once seated ten thousand.
 The current street level is nine feet above the original arena floor.

 Naked statues and leather jackets